About Haler Smith

 Why Haler Smith

-I want to create a community where we not only celebrate sober milestones and promote the basics of early sobriety, but share experiences finding and maintaining a relationship with a Higher Power.
-Other sites and social media accounts just celebrate milestones, and I want to do that too, but I want to go deeper.
-I will share how I show up in life and regularly fall short of the ideal, how I didn’t lean on my Higher Power for strength, where I lived and acted in Fear and didn’t have Faith, and what actions I took to correct the mess I made.
-I also want others to share how they leaned on their Higher Power to solve their problems.
-Failing and learning is living life on life’s terms and living in the principles of steps 10, 11 and 12.
-I am not perfect, neither is anyone else.
-Failure is part of sobriety, and your Higher Power is the only one that has the strength to solve our problems.
+I want to create a recovery community where we not only celebrate sober milestones and promote the basics of early sobriety, but also share real experiences of spiritual growth and maintaining a connection with a Higher Power.
+Many sites celebrate milestones — and I want to do that too — but I also want to go deeper.
+I’ll share how I show up in life and sometimes fall short of the ideal, where I acted in fear instead of faith, and what actions I took to set things right.

-I hope that my personal experience and the experiences of others in this community will help someone identify with being an alcoholic and ultimately get to a meeting to start their recovery journey or spark a new fire in those already in recovery who aren’t as happy as they think they should be.
+My hope is that my personal experience — and the experiences of others in this growing recovery community — can help someone identify as an alcoholic and find the courage to attend their first meeting.
+Or perhaps it will reignite a spark in those already on the path who aren’t as happy, joyous, or free as they wish to be.

 My Story (short version)